GPS++: Reviving the Art of Message Passing for Molecular Property Prediction: Ablation Study

 Table~\ref{tab:chemical_feature_ablation} compares the possible choices of chemical input features described in \S\ref{sec:input_features}: \textit{Original} is the set of features included in PCQM4Mv2; \textit{Ying21} refers to all 28 node features and 5 edge features in the PCQ superset defined by \citet{ying2021first}; \textit{Set 1-3} are performant subsets of 11 node features and 3 edge features selected from all of the above, defined fully in Table \ref{tab:chemical_input_features} and obtained via a combinatorial search; \textit{Atom Group, Period \& Type} refers to our contribution of 3 additional atom features relating to an atom's position in the periodic table, intended to be more generalised than the atomic number.
 The results clearly show that training on all 36 available input features causes significant overfitting and degrades task performance by introducing noise.
-Moreover, the original PCQM4Mv2 features are not an optimal subset; the significant difference between \textit{Original} and \textit{Set 1} is largely due to the removal of the original Chiral Tag feature, which has been replaced by a Chiral Center boolean.
-Lastly, the table shows that \textit{Atom Group, Period \& Type} provide meaningfully richer information than the atomic number feature which is present in every feature set, but are not immune to exacerbating overfitting in cases where too many features are used.
+Moreover, the new \textit{Atom Group, Period \& Type} features consistently provide meaningfully richer atom representations than the atomic number feature which is present in every feature set.
+We believe future work on similar datasets should consider incorporating this simple addition.